Demonstrating the Value Security Brings to the Organization

 Return to Demonstrating Value

-For over ten years the Security Executive Council (SEC) has been working with leaders of security programs worldwide.
+Since 2005, the Security Executive Council (SEC) has been working with leaders of security programs worldwide.
 While doing so we have been collecting information about what separates world-class security leaders and programs from others.
 Our findings show that one of the greatest differentiators is the ability to demonstrate the value security brings to the organization.

 Over time we have built up a knowledge base of a large number of methods and techniques that contribute to demonstrating value.
 We recently conducted a survey to get an idea of how widespread the usage of some of these indicators were amongst our community.